awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ## Example 7: Removing Expired Object Delete Markers<a name="lifecycle-config-conceptual-ex7"></a>

-A versioning\-enabled bucket has one current version and one or more noncurrent versions for each object\.
+A versioning\-enabled bucket has one current version and zero or more noncurrent versions for each object\.
 When you delete an object, note the following:
 + If you don't specify a version ID in your delete request, Amazon S3 adds a delete marker instead of deleting the object\.
 The current object version becomes noncurrent, and then the delete marker becomes the current version\.
 + If you specify a version ID in your delete request, Amazon S3 deletes the object version permanently \(a delete marker is not created\)\.
 + A delete marker with zero noncurrent versions is referred to as the *expired object delete marker*\.